-Both "Good Housekeeping" and Katherine Czapp writing for the Weston A. Price Foundation recommend that you add a pinch of baking soda to the chickpeas and water before you begin cooking if you have hard water.
-This is because baking soda is alkaline, meaning it has a high pH level, and chickpeas that are cooked in water that has a hard, acidic pH level -- below 7.0 -- can become indigestible and yield fewer nutritional benefits to the eater.
+Many cooking experts say to add a pinch (1/4 tsp) of baking soda to the chickpeas and water before you begin cooking if you have hard water.
+This is because baking soda is alkaline, meaning it has a high pH level, and chickpeas that are cooked in water that has a hard, acidic pH level — below 7.0 — can become indigestible and yield fewer nutritional benefits to the eater.
 Hard water may also cause the beans to require more cooking time than beans prepared in soft water.

 Use and Storage